alex-cccu/Cradula/app/articles/software engineering/how-to-graduate.md

 ## Intro

-Having started out my career as a software engineer through a graduate scheme and then becoming involved in it's recruitment process as a mid-weight, I feel I have some wisdom that I might be able to share with any up and coming engineers fresh out of Uni and looking to apply.
+Having started out my career as a software engineer through a graduate scheme and then becoming involved in its recruitment process as a mid-weight, I feel I have some wisdom that I might be able to share with any up and coming engineers fresh out of Uni and looking to apply.

 In this article I hope to outline some of my experience, what to expect, and some advice on how to get recruited and make the most out of your scheme once you're in!